clawpack/doc/doc/installing.rst

 Set environment variables
 -----------------------------
-To use the Fortran version of the Clawpack you will need to set the environment variable `CLAW` to point to the top level of clawpack tree (there is no need to perform this step if you will only use PyClaw).
+To use the Fortran versions of Clawpack you will need to set the environment variable `CLAW` to point to the top level of clawpack tree (there is no need to perform this step if you will only use PyClaw).
-You also need to prepend this directory to your `PYTHONPATH` so that the Clawpack Python modules can be found when importing.
 In the bash shell these can be set via::

     export CLAW=/full/path/to/top/level

-Finally, you need to set `FC` to point to the desired Fortran compiler, e.g.::
+You also need to set `FC` to point to the desired Fortran compiler, e.g.::

     export FC=gfortran   # or other preferred Fortran compiler

-Consider putting the three commands above in a file that is executed every time you open a new shell or terminal window.
+Consider putting the two commands above in a file that is executed every time you open a new shell or terminal window.
 On Linux machines with the bash shell this is generally the file `.bashrc` in your home directory.
 On a Mac it may be called `.bash_profile`.